synapseweb3/forcerelay/docs/architecture/architecture.md

 #### Relayer

-Contains utilities for testing the `ibc` crate against the Hermes IBC relayer.
-It acts as scaffolding for gluing the `ibc` crate with Hermes for testing purposes.
+Contains utilities for testing the `ibc` crate against the Forcerelay IBC relayer.
+It acts as scaffolding for gluing the `ibc` crate with Forcerelay for testing purposes.

 ##### ICS 18 - Relayer